State Law regulates the use and sales of fireworks in Arizona

-A new fireworks law regulates when fireworks can be bought, sold and used in Arizona.
-The new law does not apply to novelty items: snappers, snap caps, glow worms, snakes, party poppers, toy smoke devices and sparklers, which have always been considered permissible.
+Arizona Revised Statutes section 36-1601 regulates when permissible fireworks can be bought, sold and used in Arizona.
+The law does not apply to novelty items: snappers, snap caps, glow worms, snakes, party poppers, toy smoke devices and sparklers.

 - The sale of permissible consumer fireworks is allowed: